accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 There are no replacement mechanisms in Android that are equivalent to those in iOS, or that are sufficiently robust.

-The replacement mechanism available on Android ("**Text with high contrast**") is still experimental.
+The replacement mechanism available on Android ("**High-contrast text**") is still experimental.
 Its use is not currently recommended.

 ### S